 - someone who is judgemental and not accepting of your choices, recovery, and goals;

 - someone who has had a negative role in your past addiction;

 - a person who can’t put in the time and effort to be there for you

 Surrounding yourself with someone who won’t act responsibly and respectfully around you while you’re trying to remain sober is not a good idea for your success.

-If you’ve read this article up until now, then it is obvious that having a support system can be beneficial to you and your recovery.
+If you’ve read this article up until now, then it is obvious that having an addiction recovery support system during the holidays can be beneficial to you.
 What exactly are the positive advantages of having and utilizing a special circle of support?

 - Having positive people in your life can’t be a bad thing, right?
 Positivity brings more positivity.

 - “Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too can become great.”
 Mark Twain

 - Finding a positive peer group or support group with people who have “been there, done that” and can help you feel seen and heard.
 “People [in these groups can] offer their experiences, strengths, and hopes to peers, which allows for natural evolution of personal growth, wellness promotion, and recovery,” (gov).